 OC2.6.7.4 (c) In the case of a Generator with PPA CDGUs, the provisions of GC13.3 shall be imported into (and, for the purposes of the TSO Licence, shall be regarded as forming part of) this OC2.6.7.4.
 Nothing in this OC2.6.7.4 shall limit any other power which the TSO has in this OC2 to grant or withhold absolutely its permission for an Outage under this OC2.

 OC2.6.7.5 The provisions of this OC2.6.7 also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this OC2.6.7 also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generating Unit” or a “Demand Side Unit”.

 OC2.6.8 Return to service and overruns